The robots are taking over humanity! No, this isn’t an intro to a sci-fi movie. It’s the reality we have to live in. But don’t panic just yet.

 For example, here are some of the ways you can use sales automation to boost your team’s productivity:

-The first thing that should be automated in your sales process is routine, manual work.
+The first thing that should be automated in your sales process is routine, manual work, like tracking receipts and expenses.
 Some examples include CRM records updates, data sync within your sales stack, calls dialing and logging, follow-ups, etc. While these administrative tasks are undoubtedly important, they take too much of your time and energy.

 Automation reduces the number of manual tasks freeing some time for your sales reps to focus on what’s really important.
 After all, your sales rep’s time and skills cost more than any automation tool subscription out there.
 So why waste your most precious resources on trivial, repetitive tasks?